buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: Instantaneous

 Lightning springs from your hand to deliver a shock to a creature you try to touch.
 Make a melee spell attack against the target.
 You have +1d6 on the Attack Roll if the target is wearing armor made of metal.
-On a hit, the target takes 1d8 lightning damage, and it can't take reactions until the start of its next turn.
+On a hit, the target takes 1d8 lightning damage, and it can' \*\*t take reactions until the start of its next turn.

-You can increase the spell's damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points; it is also necessary to have taken Magic Adept a number of times equal to the enhancements you want to apply.
+You can increase the spell' \*\*s damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points; it is also necessary to have taken Magic Adept a number of times equal to the enhancements you want to apply.

 **For each Magic Critical Success obtained**, the spell *can jump* to another enemy creature within 1 meter of the initial one or add 1d6 additional damage.